4 Tips for High Net Worth Retirement Planning

 What happens when a high net worth retirement strategy doesn’t take tax reduction into account?
 High tax liabilities can eat away at retirement savings and accumulated wealth.

-At the same time, there are proven tax reduction strategies for reducing overall tax burdens.
+At the same time, there are tax reduction strategies for reducing overall tax burdens.
 For example, planning financial gifts to family members and others can reduce exposure to the federal gift tax.
 Making qualified charitable distributions from an IRA to a nonprofit can reduce your taxable income.

 Everyone’s needs and goals are different when it comes to retirement planning.
-A qualified financial advisor can help to navigate this complex space.
+A financial advisor can help to navigate this complex space.
 They can determine which specific tax reduction options are most relevant to your situation.

 4. Work With a Fiduciary for High Net Worth Retirement Planning